North Little Rock shooting injures two people, police say

-Two people were shot in North Little Rock on Wednesday evening, though their wounds were not thought to be life-threatening, according to a news release from the city's police.
+Two people were shot in North Little Rock on Wednesday evening, suffering wounds that were not thought to be life-threatening, according to a news release from the city's police.

-Officers responded before 6 p.m.
-Wednesday to the 300 block of Westfield Drive, about 3 miles north of the Interstate 30/Interstate 40 interchange, after getting a report of two people shot.
-Police were unable to locate the victims at the scene, but they soon learned that the victims had gone to an area hospital for treatment.
+Officers responded to the 300 block of Westfield Drive a few minutes before 6 p.m. after getting a report of two people shot.
+They were unable to locate the victims at the scene, but soon learned they had gone to an area hospital for treatment.

-The age and the sex of the victims were not provided as of Wednesday night, though police did say that both victims had at least one gunshot wound.
+No information was provided about the victims, including their age or sex, except that both had at least one gunshot wound, although these wounds were deemed non-life threatening.

 Detectives on Wednesday night were searching the scene for evidence and interviewing potential witnesses, the release states, but no suspect was identified.